joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/21/world/asia/cambodia-hun-manet-prime-minister.html?searchResultPosition=2

 **Japan to Release Treated Water From Ruined Nuclear Plant Despite Concerns**\
-`The country plans to proceed with a discharge at Fukushima that will eventually reach more than a million tons of water.`\
+`In the face of regional and domestic objections, the country plans to proceed with a discharge at Fukushima that will eventually reach more than a million tons of water.`\
 https://nytimes.com/2023/08/21/world/asia/japan-fukushima-water-release.html?searchResultPosition=3

 **The Stage Takes Shape for a Trump-Less First G.O.P.
 Debate**\